 In an effort to identify activities which the college may consider to be in violation of the hazing policy, the Student Policy Committee (SPC) developed the following list.
 However, the final decision as to whether a given act is a violation is made by SPC or the President of the College.
 This list is not intended to be complete nor exhaustive.
 It is a sampling of activities which the members of SPC see as conflicting with the hazing policy.
-More detailed information is available from the Office of Student Activities and Greek Council.
+More detailed information is available from the Office of Student Life and Greek Council.

 1. Activities which threaten a person's physical, emotional or academic wellbeing.

 A. Rides and/or forced/coerced movement of students from one location to another.